 Material and Methods

-The current research work entitled “Studies on Genetic Variability, character association and genetic divergence in chilli (Capsicum annuum L)” was conducted in the Agriculture Research Farm of Rama University, Mandhana, Kanpur.The experiment was conducted in Randomized Block Design with three replications during autumn- winter season in 2024-2025 to assess the performance of 35 genotypes.
+The current research (experiment) was conducted in the Agriculture Research Farm of Rama University, Mandhana, Kanpur.The experiment was conducted in Randomized Block Design with three replications during autumn- winter season in 2024-2025 to assess the performance of 35 genotypes.
 Each treatment consisted of twelve plants in two rows, having spacing of 60 X 50cm with net plot size of 3.0 × 1.8 m2.
 All the recommended agronomic package of practices and plant protection measures were followed to raise a good crop.
 The observation includeddaysto50%flowering, days to mature(mature green stage), days to mature(redripest age), plant height(cm), primary branches per plant, secondary branches per plant, no. of fruits per plant, fruit length(cm), pedicel length (cm), fruit diameter(mm), averagefruitweight(g), yieldperplant(kg), ascorbic acid content(mg/100g)were recorded.
 The estimations of variability (GCV and PCV), heritability, and genetic progress were carried out by the methods proposed by Burton and de Vane (1953).

 Result and Discussion